Post by Joanna on Jun 5, 2014 22:41:47 GMT -5

 “The Harz mountains were a ‘terra incognita,’ they were barely inhabited,” explained Jochen Klauss, a Goethe expert at the Klassik Stiftung Weimar.
 “It was one of those corners which were only discovered as a destination during the 19th century and at the start of the Romantic period, when people wanted to discover nature and experience the uncanny.”

 Fog-shrouded Peak.
 The Harz mountains were one of the last places in what later became Germany to convert to Christianity.
-Brocken Mountain, the highest peak which is shrouded in fog 300 days a year, provides a natural stage for the supernatural and fantasies about evil.
+Brocken Mountain, the highest peak, is shrouded in fog 300 days a year, providing a natural stage for the supernatural, fantasies and evil.
 The fog creates an optical illusion of magnifying the observers’ shadow – a phenomenon known as the Brocken specter.
 A legend arose of witches mounting their broomsticks on the eve of May 1 and flying up the Brocken to commune with the devil.
 The fantasy inspired stories and drawings, each more grotesque and outlandish than the last.

 Goethe took to the mountain in an attempt to get over his sister’s death, to question whether his life was on the right path and to escape the constraints of Weimar society.
 It reinvigorated him.
 Today a rock opera version of his Faust is staged every year in a hotel on the summit of the Brocken and a vintage steam locomotive hauls an audience dressed as devils or witches up the narrow gauge railway line opened in 1898.